-Pregnancy is a roller coaster experience and has its own set of upsetting symptoms besides the amazing wonderful feeling of carrying baby.
+Pregnancy is a roller coaster experience and has its own set of upsetting symptoms besides the amazing, pleasant feeling of carrying a baby.
 Nosebleed is one such distressing symptom.
-Though nosebleed is an embarrassing and inconvenient symptom seen in the later half of pregnancy, but the condition is entirely normal and passes off with the birth of the baby.
+Though Nosebleeds during pregnancy is an embarrassing and inconvenient symptom seen in the latter half of pregnancy, the condition is entirely normal.
+It passes off with the birth of the baby.

 The unexpected sudden rush of blood from the nose is termed as nosebleeds.
-Though nosebleed is harmless but if it occurs too frequently, your hemoglobin level might drop down and you can become anemic.
-They are seen mainly during the third trimester of pregnancy and almost one in every five pregnant women experience nosebleeds.
+Though nosebleed is harmless if it occurs too frequently, your hemoglobin level might drop down, and you can become anemic.
+They are seen mainly during the third trimester of pregnancy, and almost one in every five pregnant women experience nosebleeds during pregnancy.

 What Causes Nosebleeds During Pregnancy?